ODonnchadha/ng-photo-fetch/NOTES.md

-- So you want to wire up an Angular application to RxJS?
+- So you want to wire up an Angular application with RxJS?

     - Add the HttpClientModule to the AppModule's list of imports.
     ```typescript